Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Results and Discussion

 \subsection{Relationship between Surface Form Competition and Accuracy}

-\cref{fig:main_line_graph} (right), demonstrates the effect of choice of prompt format on accuracy in the one-shot setting.
-While gains in \pmvc are consistent across models, this is not the case for accuracy.
-Certain models (\texttt{curie}, OPT 30B) actually achieve their best task performance when their probability mass on valid answer choices is the \emph{lowest}.
-We hypothesize that this is due to the string prompt being the closest to the next-token prediction objective.
-For others (\texttt{davinci}, \texttt{davinci-instruct-beta}), accuracy is relatively consistent across prompts, even while \pmvc substantially increases.
-Seeing the answer choices in the prompt is crucial also to achieving good accuracy with \texttt{text-davinci-003} and FLAN-T5-XXL, likely due to their instruction tuning.
-These results confirm that showing the answer choices does \textbf{not guarantee} improved accuracy, especially in the case of vanilla language models.
+\cref{fig:main_line_graph} (right), demonstrates the effect of the choice of prompt format on accuracy in the one-shot setting.
+While gains in \pma are consistent across models, this is not the case for accuracy.
+Certain models (\texttt{curie}, OPT 30B) actually achieve their best task performance when their \pma is the \emph{lowest}, perhaps due to the $q$ prompt being the closest to the next-token prediction objective.
+For others (\texttt{davinci}, \texttt{davinci-instruct-beta}), accuracy is stable across prompts, even while \pma substantially increases.
+Seeing the answer choices in the prompt is crucial to achieving good accuracy with \texttt{text-davinci-003} and FLAN-T5, likely due to their instruction tuning.
+Thus, showing answer choices does \textbf{not guarantee} improved accuracy, especially for vanilla LMs.

 We can also observe this lack of positive correlation from the angle of in-context examples (\cref{fig:mmlu_prob_vs_acc,fig:commonsenseqa_prob_vs_acc,fig:openbookqa_prob_vs_acc}).
-While \pmvc increases as a function of the number of in-context examples, accuracy is relatively stable across all models and prompt formats.
+While \pma increases with more in-context examples, accuracy is relatively stable across all models and prompt formats.

-We plot each model result as a datapoint on a shared scatterplot in \cref{fig:mmlu_scatter}.
-This graph further illustrates the lack of correlation that exists between increases in the x-axis (accuracy) and increases on the y-axis (\pmvc).
-There are a number of examples in the bottom half of the plot where \pmvc is increasing without any shift in x-axis position.
+\cref{fig:mmlu_scatter} shows a shared scatterplot where each datapoint is a model result.
+The graph further illustrates the lack of correlation between increases in \pma (x-axis) and increases in accuracy (y-axis), especially in the bottom portion where \pma increases without any shift in y-axis position.
+In \cref{tab:spearmans}, we observe further evidence that \pma and accuracy are very negatively correlated in the case of \texttt{curie} and OPT 30B, and very positively correlated in the case of FLAN-T5 and \texttt{text-davinci-003}. \texttt{davinci} and \texttt{davinci-instruct-beta} exhibit highly variable correlation, indicating that the choice of LM modulates the \pma-accuracy relationship.